 As if I have not been trying to do this since I was about 10 years old.

-improved as I grew up, but relative to my peers, it remained the same,
+as I grew up, but relative to my peers, it remained the same, fairly

-fairly pathetic!
-Yes, I have tried making my bladder holding
+pathetic!
+Yes, I have tried making my bladder holding muscles work every

 I am now resigned to always having the smallest bladder in any group, and normally being the first one to want to wee.
 I may not have managed to improve my holding capacity significantly, but I have got very good at finding loos if there are any available, I probably know every technique there is for holding back my wee, either discretely or openly and at least I have no hang-ups about asking for directions, being the only one of a group to pee, or squatting to pee behind a bush if there is nothing better available.